Foundation for Accountability and Civic Trust (FACT)

 Neil Corkery is listed as the treasurer of FACT in available 990 forms (2014 to 2016).
 He is the husband of Anne Corkery who was reportedly influential in starting the Judicial Crisis Network, formerly the Judicial Confirmation Network, a 501(c)(4) “social welfare” organization that advocates on federal judicial appointments and elections.
 Neil has been listed treasurer to both FACT and JCN.
 Anne Corkery also launched the Wellspring Committee, a major funder of JCN.

-William Gustoff is a managing partner at Hagenow & Gustoff LLP (formerly Whitaker Hagenow & Gustoff, LLP) and president of the legal division of Thompson & Associates.
-According to LinkedIn, “His practice is primarily in the areas of nonprofit organization law, estate planning, campaigns and elections, government relations.”
+William Gustoff is a founding partner of Hagenow & Gustoff LLP (formerly Whitaker Hagenow & Gustoff, LLP) and president of the legal division of Thompson & Associates.
+According to LinkedIn, “His practice is primarily in the areas of nonprofit organization law, estate planning, campaigns and elections, government relations.” ,

 Matthew G. Whitaker

 Matthew G. Whitaker is the former Chief of Staff and Senior Counselor to Attorney General Jeff Sessions.
 In November 2018, President Donald Trump announced that Whitaker would replace Sessions as Attorney General after he was ousted.
 Before Whitaker was appointed chief of staff for Sessions, he had served for three years as executive director of the Foundation for Accountability and Civic Trust (FACT).

 Until September 2017, Whitaker served as the managing partner of Whitaker Hagenow & Gustoff LLP.
 From 2012 to 2014, Whitaker also ran his own lobbying firm entitled Freedom Strategy Group.
 He worked as a attorney for the U.S. Justice Department from 2004 to 2009.